haiiliin/pyabaqus/docs/source/user/header.rst

     from abaqusConstants import *
     from driverUtils import *

-In the module `abaqus`, two import objects are provided, `mdb` and `session`, which represent the Abaqus model database and a object controls the Abaqus options.
+In the module `abaqus`, two important objects are provided, `mdb` and `session`, which represent the Abaqus model database and a object controls the Abaqus options.

 - The `mdb` object is the high-level Abaqus model database.
 A model database stores models and analysis controls.
 For more information about the `mdb` object, see :doc:`mdb Summary <mdb>` or :doc:`mdb API Reference <../reference/mdb>`.